First Time Cruise Tips To Help You Create Your BEST Cruise:

 When I was thinking of this list, I tried to think of things that really make a cruise better, and for me nothing beats a good night’s sleep.

 My pillow is critical for good sleep, but who wants to pack a giant pillow!?
 Well, something I learned later in our cruising adventures is feather pillows and bukly clothes for cooler weather destinations can be compressed down to almost nothing making them very packable.
+I’ll be honest, I DO NOT always pack my pillow on a cruise, but for longer voyages, it’s certainly a luxury that can be a reality.
+Here’s how:

 All it takes is a very inexpensive compression bag.
 You can grab them at stores like Amazon, Target or Walmart.
 Here’s a set we like.
 Watch some of our older packing videos from our trip to Alaska if you want to see just how much pillows can be compressed.
 Around minute 9, we’ll show you how we used these little beauties while we unpack our suitcases.